Are you delivering the best user experience possible to your site visitors?

-Depending on the types of content you create, sharing case studies that you personally conducted make it particularly easy to integrate keywords naturally.
-That’s because you’re reporting your challenges, strategies and results from a campaign.
+Depending on the types of content you create, sharing case studies that you personally conducted makes it particularly easy to integrate keywords naturally.
+That’s because you’re reporting your challenges, strategies, and results from a campaign.

 A case study also allows you to hone your skills, not to make yourself look smart or special, but because when you do, you’ll better understand how your target audience feels and what you can do to meet their needs.